YuZhang2019/yuzhang2019.github.io/index.md

 3.Distribution Law of Acoustic Emission Source after Attenuation, *Reseach Assistant*

 - Determined the distribution law of acoustic emission source whose amplitude obey exponential distribution after attenuation using conditional probability and multiple integral
-- Deduced the formula between b value and observation distance using MLE and least square estimation
+- Deduced the formula between b value and observation distance using MLE and least square estimate
 - Compared acoustic emission test data with stochastic simulation in MATLAB to check the equation and the fitting results are excellent
 - Calculated the b value before and after amplitude attenuation with different methods and discussed the b value